An executive take on delivering business value with employee experience data

 How’s everything going?

 Your progress so far has been great in many areas.
-Now here are a few skills where I think you’d benefit from focusing on improving.
+Now here are a few skills that I think you'd benefit from focusing on developing or working on:

-I suggest we schedule a meeting once a week aimed at helping you develop in this area.
-I’m sure this way we can get you up to speed.
+I suggest we schedule a meeting once a week aimed at helping you develop in this/these area(s).
+I'm sure this way we can get you up to speed.

 Thanks!

-You don’t want to stifle anyone’s brightness, but occasionally some over-confident behavior distracts or upsets colleagues.
+You don't want to stifle anyone's brightness, but occasionally some self-promoting or over-confident behaviors of an employee can distract or upset colleagues.

 Find the words to show you appreciate their talents and achievements, and that it’s only how they express themselves that may be problematic.
 What’s more, always remind them of the collective effort.